Nagi no Oitoma: Manga

 By October 2018, the manga had over 1.5 million copies in circulation; it had over 2 million copies in circulation by May 2019; over 3 million copies in circulation by September 2019; over 4 million copies in circulation by January 2021; and over 5 million copies in circulation by May 2023.

 Nagi no Oitoma was nominated for the 11th Manga Taishō in 2018 and ranked 3rd out of twelve nominees with 56 points; it ranked 10th out of thirteen nominees in the 12th edition with 25 points.
-The series placed 3rd in the 2019 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for female readers; it ranked 11th in the 2020 edition.
+The series placed 3rd in the 2019 edition of Takarajimasha's Kono Manga ga Sugoi! list of best manga for female readers; it ranked 11th in the 2020 edition; and 6th in the 2026 edition.
 In 2019, the series was nominated for the 23rd Tezuka Osamu Cultural Prize.
 In the same year, it won the Excellence Award in the Manga Division at the 22nd Japan Media Arts Festival.
-The series also ranked 9th in Da Vinci magazine's "Book of the Year" list for 2019.
+The series also ranked 9th in Da Vinci magazine's "Book of the Year" list for 2019; it ranked 20th in the 2025 list.
 It was nominated for the 43rd Kodansha Manga Award in the shōjo category.
 In 2020, Nagi no Oitoma won the 65th Shogakukan Manga Award in the shōjo category.